 MJ: Is it awful that I’m more excited about this Hen/HEN discussion than I am about the actual items on this week’s list?

 MICHELLE: So am I. Gender-complicated romance trumps shounen fighting sagas.

 MICHELLE: Even if there are no chickens.

-MELINDA: Even then.
+MJ: Even then.

 SEAN: I also note that both Hen and HEN ran in Young Jump (which explains much of the fanservice scattered throughout both titles).
 So they’re not just seinen gay manga, but MANLY seinen gay manga. :) (They also take place in the same ‘universe’, and intertwine slightly.)

 I found out about HEN from Erica, who has the series in Japanese.

 MJ: I feel somehow that this week’s featured image should be Hen.
 Or HEN.
 One of the two. :D No?